albertyang82/data_engineering_assessment/section_2/readme_section_2.md

 [Back to Top](#overview)

 ## Applying data standard and guidelines
-### 1. All the columns are harmonized with appended with classword as suffix:
+1. All the columns are harmonized with appended with classword as suffix:
 - _NO is for number.
 - _TXT is for text field.
 - _IND is for indicator / 2 values field.
 - _CD is for code values / fields with more than 2 possible values.

-### 2. All the tables are harmonized with prefix: TB_, which represents base table.
+2. All the tables are harmonized with prefix: TB_, which represents base table.
-### 3. Primary key and foreign keys are indicated accordingly.
+3. Primary key and foreign keys are indicated accordingly.
-### 4. Table descriptions are indicated accordingly.
+4. Table descriptions are indicated accordingly for future reference.
-### 5. Column descriptions are indicated accordingly.
+5. Column descriptions are indicated accordingly for future reference.

 # 4. Addressing Analyst Queries
 ## Q1.
 Top 3 items that are frequently bought by members